Exam Schedule for GRE

 The Schedule for GRE Testing

 GRE or the Revised General Tests is a standardized and most widely recognized test, which is taken by graduate and business school applicants throughout the world.
 The test evaluates the thinking ability of the students at graduate level and their eagerness to pursue the academic courses that are offered at this level.
-The level of competition in GRE is high enough considering the number of students who take this test every year.
+The level of competition in this test is high enough considering the number of students who take this test every year.
 The tests are offered in the following two formats:

 - Computer-Based Tests: These tests are taken online and the students can take them on various dates throughout the year at regular intervals.